 What you can do to increase database security

 - Use a read-only user to connect to Grow.
-We don’t have anything built into the platform to add or affect data in your database, so there is no reason to have anything more than read-only privileges.
+We do not have anything built into the platform to add or affect data in your database, so there is no reason to have anything more than read-only privileges.

 - Only open one port for Grow.

 - Whitelist our server IPs so a private database is never left wide open.